BrownCSCI1230/lab07_terrain/README.md

 <img src="readmeImages/pic3.png" width="800">
 </p>

 We have four offset vectors and can look up the random vectors for each using getGridVector.
 Now compute the dot product between the corresponding offset vectors and random grid vectors.
-This will yield four floating point values, one for each grid point, that we will combine to get the final height.
+This will yield four floating point values, one for each grid point, that we will combine later on to get the final height.

 > **Task 3:** Compute the dot product between the offset and random vectors